wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 RobotBuilder
 ------------

-- Updated to be compatible with the new command based framework and PID Controller
+- Updated to be compatible with the new command based framework and PID Controller.

+   - Due to the major changes in templates, RobotBuilder will not accept a save file from a previous year.
+You must regenerate the yaml save file and export to a new directory.

 - C++: use uniform initialization of objects in header
 - C++: fix case of includes so that code compiles on case-sensitive filesystems
 - Use project name as default for save file
 - Fix export of wiring file
+- Fix line-endings for scripts so they work on MacOS/Linux
+- Add XboxController

 Robot Characterization
 ----------------------